 Awards may be granted to directors, officers, employees and consultants of the Company and its subsidiaries and affiliates.
-As of March 1, 2024, there were six non-employee directors, two officers and three employees eligible to participate in the Equity Incentive Plan.
+As of March 2, 2025, there were six non-employee directors, two officers, three employees and three consultants eligible to participate in the Equity Incentive Plan.